Baragon: Millennium series

 In the film Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack, Baragon is depicted as one of Japan's three ancient guardian monsters who were killed years prior by Japanese warriors, who prayed for them to return to save Japan.
 When Godzilla is revived by the vengeful souls of the people who died in World War II, Baragon and his fellow guardians Mothra and King Ghidorah are revived to confront him.
 While the three are ultimately killed in battle, they weaken Godzilla enough for Admiral Taizo Tachibana of the Japan Self-Defense Forces (JSDF) to kill it in turn.

 Abilities

 All incarnations of Baragon are adept burrowers, with the Millennium incarnation being referred to as the "God of the Earth".
 The aforementioned incarnation can also leap great distances.
-Additionally, the Showa version can fire a heat ray from its mouth, though in the Atari games, the beam comes from its horn.
+Additionally, the Showa version can breathe fire or shoot a heat ray from its mouth.
+In the Atari video games, the heat ray comes from its horn.